Published 05 Sep 2018

 •publishing your listing on the Peabody Sales website

-•publishing your listing on the Share to Buy website (a website dedicated to Shared Ownership in the UK)
+•publishing your listing on the Home for Londoners and Share to Buy website (websites dedicated to Shared Ownership in the UK)

 •sending your listing to thousands of interested buyers on our database